jetora/redux-sagas-authentication-app/README.md

 - "redux-form": "^7.3.0",
 - "redux-saga": "^0.16.0",

+This Project is based on the flow repository, thanks for the author...

 The full overviews can be found here:

 [React and Redux Sagas Authentication App Tutorial](http://start.jcolemorrison.com/react-and-redux-sagas-authentication-app-tutorial/)